drorspei/py-gdb-tools/README.md

 # py-gdb-tools
 A library for extracting values from gdb - in a separate python process.

-Currently you can only extract `std::vector<double>` or `Eigen::Matrix<double>`, or the same classes with `double` replaced by `std::complex<double>`.
+Currently you can extract `std::vector<double>` or `Eigen::Matrix<double>`, and int like primitives.
 Later editions will add support for all primitives and combinations of stl classes and primitives.
-It's just that I personally need to debug vectors of doubles a lot...

 Extracting can mean one of two things: either sending the value over to a running python process, or saving to a file that can be read later with python.
 The first option is useful for dynamic debugging - get to a breakpoint, send the value over to python, analyze it a bit, say, with a plot, then find your bug.
 The second option is useful for letting the program run for a while, saving values to a file as it goes, then reading that file and looking at everything somehow, say, with a big plot.
 Sometime soon I'll write a similar feature for pdb ("python's gdb"), and then you could automatically compare values from a c++ process with values from a python process.